anton-k/handle-pattern-servant-app/README.md

 Note that main service `Env` does not change at all with this change.
 It only changes if we add a new API-route.

-Also we pass it to the local env for `ListTag` to make it compile.
+Also we pass it to the local environment for `ListTag` to make it compile.
 Again we get no errors on library level and we recompile only two modules if `Foo` is already defined in `DI`.